 It is my hope that, when my novel is published, a portion of the proceeds will go to the Chief Joseph Foundation.
 I have begun volunteering my fund-raising experience and recently landed a a $200,000 grant for the foundation.
-Each year, the Chief Joseph Foundation sponsors Nez Perce children, including Nez Perce ancestors of Chief Joseph, honor the tribe legacy by retracing 100 miles of the arduous, 1,500-mile trail Chief Joseph and his people took trying to reach the Medicine Line—the Canadian border— and the freedom to live free.
+Each year, the Chief Joseph Foundation sponsors Nez Perce children, including Nez Perce ancestors of Chief Joseph, honor the tribe legacy by retracing 100 miles of the arduous, 1,500-mile trail Chief Joseph and his people took trying to reach the Medicine Line—the Canadian border— and the freedom to live their sacred life ways.

 More Americans should know this story.
 I hope you'll join me retracing Chief Joseph's heroic journey in my new novel, Blood to Rubies.